She said, "Do you think there are others in the world doing just what we're doing right now?"

 5. Avoid talking about or reading about Islam an hour before bedtime.
 This habit has helped me a lot.
 It makes my sleep more restful.
 Try it and see if it works the same for you.

-6. Use the undemoralizing process occasionally to clear your mind (click here to read more about the process).
+6. Use a mental checklist like cognitive distortions occasionally to clear your mind.
 It can greatly reduce your feelings of stress and reveal ways to think differently that can prevent stress in the future.

 7. Don't try to do everything.
 Focus on the one aspect of the purpose that interests you most and that you are most motivated to do.
 Relax by reminding yourself that there are many of us with you in this fight, and we each have our own specialities and inclinations, and trust that all of it will be done.
 You can focus on the one thing you're most compelled to do and let the rest go.
 Let others do what they do, and you do what you do.

 8. Don't watch much mainstream news.
 Don't overdo it on the news, period.
-Especially watching news; it is stressful and can be demoralizing (read more about that here).
+Especially watching news; it is stressful and can be demoralizing.
 When mainstream news talks about Islam, the amount of distortion can be downright maddening.
 Take it in small doses.

 9. Do less of the actual persuasion yourself and let DVDs, books, and articles do some of the work for you.
 Many people will automatically discount what you say about Islam, no matter how much you know, because they don't consider you an authority.
 This can be frustrating and stressful.
 But when they watch DVDs showing interviewed experts, they might be more inclined to accept the information.
 Not only that, but a 90-minute DVD can deliver a lot of information, saving you time and trouble.
 Focus on persuading people to watch a DVD rather than focusing on persuading them to listen to you about Islam.
 It's a more efficient use of your time.
 Learn more about sharing DVDs and articles.